Browse by topic:

 It's Not All About the Numbers: Important Leadership Skills for the Finance Officer

 Finance officers can often take comfort focusing on the detailed aspects of numbers, spreadsheets, financial statements, and accounting standards.
 Formal training to become a finance officer focuses on technical skills and organizations rely on application of those technical capabilities.
 However, to be truly effective and best serve our organizations and communities, finance officer's need to develop their leadership skills in the same way - training and practice.
 In this session, speakers will highlight essential leadership skills for finance officers and how you can build these skills through a combination of formal training, ongoing practice, and experience.

 The focus of GFOA's Women's Public Finance Network (WPFN) is to foster the careers of women in public finance through education, networking, and mentoring opportunities.
 Join WPFN for its annual business meeting as we celebrate on the past year, welcome the 2021-2022 officers, and meet fellow women and allies in public finance.

 Chefs vs. Cooks: Applying a Problem Solving Approach to Public Finance

-Within their organizations, GFOA believes finance officers should approach their jobs like chefs (innovating, experimenting, and strategizing), rather than like cooks, (following a strict protocol to produce a pre-determined outcome).
-A finance officer who operates like a chef is well-positioned to lead the organization through different types of challenges, serving as a problem solver to best apply a range of skills across a variety of current demands.
-In this session, learn how you can change your approach to "cooking,” better leverage your skills, and increase your value to the organization.
+Within their organizations, GFOA believes finance officers should approach their jobs like chefs (innovating, experimenting, and strategizing), rather than like cooks (following a strict protocol to produce a pre-determined outcome).
+A finance officer who operates like a chef is well-positioned to lead an organization through different types of challenges, serving as a problem solver to best apply a range of skills across a variety of current demands.
+In this session, learn how you can change your approach to "cooking” to better leverage your skills, and increase your value to an organization.